 Once the thankless task of getting rid of the loose paint and rust is complete you need to apply an undercoat.
 There are a number of companies that produce appropriate paint for a narrowboat.
 We chose to use paint from Jotun.
 Their Vinyguard paint is a good choice as it is a rust inhibitor as well as an undercoat.
 The Jotun website has information on the best way to prepare your boat and apply Jotun paint.
 Here is the bow section after a couple of coats of Vinyguard.

 One side of her has had one coat of paint so far.
 But rain and plummeting temperatures have stopped any work outside again.
-So for now,
+So for now, we look out to a narrowboat that looks more at home at sea with the navy rather than on the Upper Thames.

 Next time, we will report more of what is happening on the inside.
 Plus how we have managed to find some help with her renovation at no extra cost.